mos9527/sssekai_blender_io/README.md

   1. Download and use the portable version of Blender instead
   2. Or run Blender as Administrator when using the Bootstrapper.
     - You don't have to run Blender as Administrator when using the addon normally, only when updating the addon through the Bootstrapper.
   3. Setup file permissions for the Blender installation directory to allow the updater to modify files.
-    - This is not recommended as it can be a security risk.
 #### To use the Bootstrapper
 - Make sure you have [Git](https://git-scm.com/downloads) installed on your system.
 - Download the addon [Bootstrapper](https://github.com/mos9527/sssekai_blender_io/blob/master/bootstrap.py)